 When young people feel that they have influence or power, this encourages responsible behavior and builds feelings of confidence.
 The teenage years are a valuable training ground for the future, so as parents we need to allow young people to communicate and learn from their mistakes.
 Make this time count and help your loved one begin to take the reins for the management of their medical condition.
 This can pay great dividends in the moment, as well as later on.

 Employ creative ways to educate.
 Different people have different learning styles, and this is especially true of teens.
 Find credible sources of information that will be appealing and let the resource teach for you.
-Interactive e-learning can be helpful, such as FARE’s anaphylaxis course, Allergy Aware or a website designed for teens and young adults such as Why Risk It.
-FARE also has teen resources, plus there’s Allergic Living‘s teens and allergies articles database.
+Interactive e-learning can be helpful, such as Belay’s anaphylaxis training course or in Canada, Allergy Aware.
+The nonprofit food allergy organizations all have adolescent resources, plus there’s Allergic Living‘s teens and allergies articles database.
 A great experience is FAACT’s annual Teen Retreat.

 Make sure that whatever resource you choose has content specific to your country’s laws and policies, and that its information is medically accurate, up-to-date, and evidence-based.
 This is especially important when it comes to emergency forms and advice around medications.
 Encourage independent learning by suggesting your teen research a specific topic and teach you about it!
 An example might be label reading or investigating allergy policies at university or in the workplace.